 Sang-June Park, PhD, DAB

-Dr. Sang-June Park is an Assistant Clinical Professor and Chief Brachytherapy Physicist.
+Dr. Sang-June Park is an Associate Professor and Chief of Brachytherapy Physics.
 He received his PhD from the Nuclear Engineering and Radiological Sciences, University of Michigan in 2005.
 After his PhD, Dr. Park joined Brookhaven National Laboratory for small animal imaging research (2005-2006).
 He received medical physics and brachytherapy training from Harvard Medical School Department of Radiation Oncology at Brigham and Women’s Hospital and Dana-Farber Cancer Institute (2006-2009).
 Dr. Park joined UCLA in 2009 and has been working on brachytherapy planning, QA, education, and research.

 Phillip Chow, MS, DABR